 The Barefoot Investor

 I bought the barefoot investor and I never looked back.
 Scott Pape knows how to make finances sexy and truly, I can’t say I ever thought I’d read a book about finance in my life.
 I’m unsure whether it’s worthwhile if you’re reading this outside of Australia, but if you are, BUY THIS BOOK.
-I have to be honest, I didn’t follow his theory throughout (I didn’t sign up with ING, I didn’t get all the cards, and I didn’t buy the pillow – sigh) but I did pretty much everything else.
+I have to be honest, I didn’t follow his theory throughout.
+For example: I didn’t sign up with ING, I didn’t get all the cards, and I didn’t buy the pillow – sigh.
+But I did pretty much everything else.